Message From the Chair of Governors

 |Gill Seymour (Headteacher)||Maxine Fryer-Kelsey|

-Julie Noakes: Vice-Chair of Governors.
+Julie Noakes: Chair of Governors.
 Julie was appointed by the full governing body as a co-opted governor and serves until May 2018.
 Julie serves on both full governor and the operations committee.
 She is also a member of various working parties.
 Julie serves as governor with special responsibility for Children in Public Care, she is one of the governors who oversees the staff appraisal procedure, and the lead governor on the Parent Complaints committee.
 Julie has no business interests with the school.

 Jenny Burgess: Jenny was appointed by the full governors as a co-opted governor and serves until May 2018.
 Jenny serves on both full governors and the operations committee.
 Jenny shares the role of inclusion governor with Janet.
 Jenny is also the Young Carers governor.
 She is also a member on various panels and working parties when required.
 Jenny is a member of staff but has no business interests at the school.
 Jenny is involved in the school’s Fox Club.